How It Works

 How much time will my child spend online?

 In the younger grades, many of the online lessons include offline work.
-Students in grades K–2 spend about 30–40 percent of their time on the computer, while students in grades 3–5 spend about 50–60 percent of their time online.
+Students in grades TK–2 spend about 30–40 percent of their time on the computer, while students in grades 3–5 spend about 50–60 percent of their time online.
 Screen time increases in middle school, and by high school, most of the school day is online.
 Half-credit courses generally require half as much time as full-credit courses.

 How do students interact socially?

 Students spend time with classmates online and through school outings, field trips, and other activities.
 IQLA students can participate in a variety of teacher-led online clubs, such as Story Time, Music Club, Children’s Theater, Book Buddies, Math Club, and Volunteer Club.
 Additional clubs are added throughout the school year.
-Students can also participate in Stride K12 online national clubs to connect with peers of like interests.
+Students can also participate in K12 online national clubs to connect with peers of like interests.

 *Course materials vary by course and school.